Cacti/documentation/Standards-Security.md

 Never trust input regardless of where it is coming from!
 The responsibility falls on the library functions to ensure that potentially dangerous input does not introduce a security hole.
-Some sort of sanitation, validation, or quoting must be provided for **all** arguments in a function.
+Some sort of sanitization, validation, or quoting must be provided for **all** arguments in a function.
 This ensures that bad data does not make its way into an SQL string, a filename, an executable, or even another function.